Gerard Goggin: Works

-See his UNSW and USyd pages for more extensive list of publications.
+See his and USyd pages for more extensive list of publications.

 Disability in Australia: Exposing a Social Apartheid

 Goggin wrote and published a seminal book, Disability in Australia: Exposing a Social Apartheid, with the late bioethicist Christopher Newell in 2005.
 Adopting a critical disability studies approach coupled with insights from cultural and media studies, Goggin and Newell carefully trace and diagnose the "social apartheid" of disability in Australia.
 Their central argument is that disability in Australia has been 'reinstitutionalised'.
 Looking at an assemblage of texts, institutions, social and cultural practices mobilised around health and welfare, sport, biotechnology, genetics, politics and migration; they establish the way power has manifested to exclude and marginalise people with disabilities.
 They argue that these unequal power relations constitute an "unrelenting system of exclusion and otherness of disability in Australia" that has become "interiorised".

 Disability, they argue, is inscribed in opposition to the norm of being 'able-bodied' as a result of which persons with disabilities are defined as abnormal, even sub-citizens.
 These constructions drive the production and reproduction of social and cultural policies that view people with disabilities as forms of economic costs and community burdens.
 Taking an explicit human rights stance, Goggin and Newell argue that a commitment to greater autonomy and inclusion for people with disabilities is crucial for Australian society.

 Nikki Wedgwood and Gwynnyth Lllewellyn herald the book as a much-need contribution to disability studies which has too long been dominated by "medical paradigms".
 The book was awarded the Human Rights and Equal Opportunity Commission's non-fiction prize in 2005.